LiamBatiste/Restaurant-Sales-Analysis/README.md

 - Handling Missing Values: Removed or imputed missing data to ensure consistency, such as record with '#NAME?' values being dropped.

-- Data Type Conversion: Converted data types such as date types to the correct format so they compatible with SQL DATE datatype as part of a schema.
+- Data Type Conversion: Converted data types such as date types to the correct format so they compatible with SQL DATE datatype as part of a later schema.

 - Removing Duplicates: Identified and removed any duplicate records to maintain data integrity such as columns that were similar in nature like the item description and name.